Auckland Regional Council: Auckland Regional Authority, 1963–1989

 The ARC was preceded by the Auckland Regional Authority (ARA), which was formed in 1963.
 The ARA took over a number of existing operations from other bodies.
 One of its first areas of responsibility was bulk water supply, which it assumed from Auckland City Council.
-Other functions taken over were regional planning, from the Auckland Regional Planning Authority, bulk sewage collection and treatment (south of the harbour only) from the Auckland Metropolitan Drainage Board, and bus passenger transport from the Auckland Transport Board.
+Other functions taken over were regional planning, from the Auckland Regional Planning Authority, bulk sewage collection and treatment (south of the harbour only) from the Auckland Metropolitan Drainage Board, bus passenger transport from the Auckland Transport Board, management of the Auckland Airport from the Auckland Airport Committee, management of parks from the Auckland Centennial Memorial Park Board, and the authorities of the Auckland Metropolitan Milk Board.
 Water supply activities included constructing further bulk water storage dams, and treatment and water distribution works.
 Other achievements were completing and upgrading the Manukau wastewater treatment plant, creating the largest bus fleet in the country at the time, constructing Auckland Airport representing local government in a joint venture with central government and creating the regional parks network, founded on the Centennial Memorial Park in the Waitākere Ranges which was transferred from Auckland City Council control and added to first with the purchase of what became Wenderholm Regional Park.

 Functions added at later dates included a regional role operating and regulating refuse disposal, regional roads, the regional water board under the Water and Soil Conservation Act 1967 and harbour master and marine regulation.

 Despite the massive public support for Regional Parks even they were the subject of political division with the rural based district councils successfully resisting paying a contribution towards them.
 They were essentially built for the urban population and paid for by them.